Refine your search

 If you have any questions regarding activating your account, please contact the Digital Services (opens in a new tab).

-All bachelor’s and master’s degree students who are registered as being present in a Finnish institute of higher learning are entitled to use the services of the Finnish Student Health Service (FSHS) (opens in a new tab) and must pay the healthcare fee for students in higher education (opens in a new tab) to Kela (the Social Insurance Institution of Finland) by the due date.
+If you are registered as present at a Finnish higher education institurion, you are entitled to use the services of the Finnish Student Health Service (FSHS) (opens in a new tab) and must pay the healthcare fee for students in higher education (opens in a new tab) to Kela (the Social Insurance Institution of Finland) by the due date.

-However, you do not have to pay the healthcare fee if you have social security coverage from another EU/EEA country, from Switzerland, or from Great Britain and Northern Ireland.
-In this case, you must still contact Kela.
-Despite not paying the fee, you can use the FSHS’s services.
+You do not have to pay the healthcare fee if you have social security coverage from another EU/EEA country, Switzerland, or Great Britain and Northern Ireland.
+In this case, you must still contact Kela, and you can still use the FSHS services.

 Apply for a Finnish personal identity code

-Students from non-EU/ETA countries: When you are granted a residence permit or a residence card or your right of residence is registered by the Finnish Immigration Service, your personal information will in most cases automatically be registered in the Finnish Population Information System.
-You will also be issued a Finnish personal identity code (opens in a new tab).
-It is highly recommended you do it early!
+When you are granted a residence permit or a residence card, or when your right of residence is registered by the Finnish Immigration Service, your personal information will in most cases be automatically registered in the Finnish Population Information System.
+You will usually receive your Finnish personal identity code at the same time

-If you were not issued a personal identity code together with your residence permit card, in order to get it later, you have to visit the local Digital and Population Data Services Agency offices (opens in a new tab) during the first three months of your stay.
-Ask to be registered in the Finnish Population Information System – this means that you are issued a personal identity code and your postal address in Joensuu/Kuopio is registered.
+If you did not receive a personal identity code together with your residence permit, visit the Digital and Population Data Services Agency (DVV) (opens in a new tab) during the first three months of your stay.
+Ask to be registered in the Finnish Population Information System – this means that you will be issued a personal identity code and your Finnish postal address will be registered.

-• You can visit our office and present an identity card or another official document that displays the identity code.
+• In person: Visit the office and present your identity card or another document that shows your identity code.

-• If you are unable to visit our office in person, and/or wish to handle the matter via email, please contact the Student and Learning Services’ customer service and request instructions for sending a picture of your identity card or another document that displays the identity code in an encrypted email message.
-Wait for instructions before sending the identity code, never send your code in open email.
+• By email: Contact the Student and Learning Services’ customer service and request instructions for sending the identity code in an encrypted email message.
+Wait for the instructions before sending your identity code – do not include the code in an unencrypted email for security reasons.

 How to get a student card

-Before you receive your student card, you can get a meal discount at the campus restaurants with your study certificate which you receive with the confirmation email once your registration is done.
+Before you receive your student card, you can get a meal discount at the campus restaurants with a certificate of study.
+You will receive the certificate as an attachment in the confirmation email once your registration is complete

 Student and Learning Services’ customer service contact information